tshrode37/Twitter-Streaming-Football/README.md

 **ADD SUMMARY OF FINDINGS HERE**

+By live streaming tweets containing particular tag words, we were able to collect 270,988 total tweets.

 ### Data

 The data will be collected by creating a pipeline to live stream tweets that contain tag words relate to each team playing in the NFL Conference Championship game.
 For example, during the Tampa Bay Buccaneers versus Green Bay Packers game, the following tag words were used to collect tweets: